-The rock was, naturally cracked in several places from the shifting of earth; some tiny but large enough for a bird or the wind to drop a seed that later becomes vegetation.
+Also, the rock was, naturally cracked in several places from the shifting of earth; some tiny but large enough for a bird or the wind to drop a seed that later becomes vegetation.

-As we made our way up to the “Little Rock” (adjacent to Enchanted Rock), we crested for a beautiful 360 degree panoramic view of Texas Hill Country.
-We sat a minute for a water break, snack and oh yeah, take a call from a best friend in Kentucky (Roger, you’ll never believe what we’re doing right now!?”)
+As we made our way up to the Little Rock (adjacent to Enchanted Rock), we crested to a beautiful 360 degree panoramic view of Texas Hill Country.
+We sat a minute for a water break, snack and oh yeah, to take a call from our best friend in Kentucky (Roger, you’ll never believe what we’re doing right now!?”)

-It was a dry day; in fact, it’s been a dry winter, so when we saw a leaching rock spring with other wildlife, it was a welcome sight.
+It was a dry day.
+In fact, it’s been a dry winter, so when we saw a leaching rock spring with other wildlife, it was a welcome sight.
 But you can see how moisture on the rock glistens its slickness.
 Imagine the whole Enchanted Rock when it rains.

-After several hours, we called it a day as we had a dinner commitment in Kerrville, not to far from Fredericksburg with some of our other RV Heartland friends we met last year at the National Rally in Indiana.
-Before we packed it in Captain America (our truck), we made sure we took a picture of our new mascot “Awol” with the Enchanted Rock in the background.
+After several hours, we called it a day as we had a dinner commitment in Kerrville, not to far from Fredericksburg with some of our other RV Heartland friends who were at small rally for a few days.

-Enchanted Rock, because of the location, is way to often ‘under visited’ except for locals.
+Enchanted Rock, because of the location, is way to often ‘under visited’ except for the locals.
 Its out of the way but if you’re up for a peaceful day of gentle hiking and love geology, this place is for you!
 We plan to return to tackle other trails next time we visit this part of Texas.